China Prepares For Heavy Rain As Typhoon Nears Shanghai - UrduPoint

 Another typhoon, Yagi, killed at least four and injured 95 when it passed through China's southern Hainan island this month, according to national weather authorities.

-Bebinca passed through Japan's Amami island overnight through Sunday, packing gusts of up to 198 kilometres (123 miles) per hour, the Japan Meteorological Agency (JMA) said.

-"In the Amami region, the risk of landslides has increased due to the heavy rainfall until now," it added.
+Bebinca passed through Japan's Amami island overnight, carrying gusts of up to 198 kilometres (123 miles) per hour, the Japan Meteorological Agency said, warning of an increased risk of landslides due to heavy rain.

+The storm also slammed into the central and southern Philippines on Friday.

+Philippine officials said on Sunday that falling trees had killed six people as the tropical storm brought strong winds and floods.

 Recent Stories